Dasharo/docs/docs/variants/protectli_vp46xx/firmware-update.md

 From v1.0.18 Dasharo firmware is rebased on the more up-to-date revision of coreboot.

-If the current version of the firmware on the device is older than v1.0.18 the whole flash chip should be flashed as described in [Initial Deployment](initial-deployment.md).
+If the current version of the firmware on the device is older than v1.0.18 or you are migrating from proprietary firmawre the whole flash chip should be flashed as described in [Initial Deployment](initial-deployment.md).